January 20, 2026

 One in three women globally experience gender-based violence — and for some, work itself increases the risk.
 Norfund’s efforts to improve women’s opportunities through investments have led to progress, but also to difficult and uncomfortable lessons.

-What have we learned from efforts to increase women’s participation in sectors such as offgrid solar and microfinance?
+What have we learned from efforts to increase women’s participation in different sectors?
 Can well intentioned initiatives unintentionally increase risk?
 How can companies, NGOs and investors collaborate on empowerment efforts that are both effective and safe?

 With: